-Recently, Popular recording artist and songwriter Lizzo came under fire for using a 2017 tweet by Mina Lioness in her #1 Billboard top 100 single “Truth Hurts.”
-Lizzo conceded and gave writer credit to Mina Lioness in October (2019).
+Recently, famous recording artist and songwriter Lizzo came under fire for using a 2017 tweet by Mina Lioness in her #1 Billboard Top 100 single “Truth Hurts.”
+Lizzo admitted that Mina Lioness’ 2017 tweet, referencing DNA testing, inspired her.
+Lizzo conceded and credited the writer Mina Lioness in October 2019.
 Today, Mina Lioness is a songwriter with a record-breaking, chart-topping hit song.

-But with all this intellectual property consistently being promoted on social media websites, protecting valuable content might be an arduous but necessary task.
+However, with intellectual property consistently being promoted on social media websites, protecting valuable content can be a challenging yet necessary task.

-Original content on your WordPress website or anywhere on the internet may not enjoy copyright protection, either.
+For instance, original content on your WordPress website or anywhere online may not automatically enjoy copyright protection.

-Updated in March 2019, Circular 66 Copyright Registration of Websites and Website Content says there are specific circumstances in which website content can get copyright registration.
+Updated in March 2019, Circular 66, Copyright Registration of Websites and Website Content, states that there are specific circumstances under which website content can be eligible for copyright registration.

 “The Copyright Act does not explicitly recognize websites as a type of copyrightable subject matter.”

-So what is a website owner to do to protect their original digital content?
+Given this, what steps can a website owner take to protect their original digital content?

-It took two years before Mina Lioness received credit for her iconic tweet on Twitter.
-And that’s because she had so many witnesses who retweeted or liked her original content.
+It took Mina Lioness two years to receive credit for her iconic tweet on Twitter.
+That’s because she had many witnesses who retweeted or liked her original content.
 Most website owners don’t have that reach.
-In the absence of that level of support, copyright registration is the next best thing.
-Especially since a certificate of registration is required to bring a case of infringement. https://www.supremecourt.gov/opinions/18pdf/17-571_e29f.pdf
+Without that level of support, copyright registration is the next best thing, especially since a certificate of registration is required to bring a case of infringement.

 https://www.copyright.gov/help/faq/faq-digital.html